 All product registrations and tonnage reports are submitted online via Colorado's AgLicense system.
 If you have an AgLicense account, you may log in and click on Products, then click the 'Add New' button.
 Follow the prompts in the system to pay the $40 per product registration fee online via a credit card or an e-check.

-The tonnage fee for soil conditioners and plant amendments remains $0.10/ton.
-No groundwater fee is assessed on soil conditioners and plant amendments.
+The tonnage fee for soil conditioners and plant amendments is $0.10/ton.
+No Groundwater Protection fee is assessed on soil conditioners and plant amendments.

 Fertilizers sold in packages of ten pounds or less are assessed a fee of $0.01025/lb.

 Tonnage fees are paid on the calendar year.
-The 2016 fertilizer tonnage fees are $0.60/ton, which will be reflected on the tonnage report to be completed online in your AgLicense account.
+The 2019 fertilizer tonnage fees are $0.60/ton, which will be reflected on the tonnage report to be completed online in your AgLicense account.
+The new tonnage fee is for product distributed in Colorado beginning on January 1, 2020.

-Revised fertilizer rules became effective December 30, 2012.
-The rules may be viewed by following the Code of Colorado Regulations link on our Laws and Regulations page, and navigating to Fertilizers 8 CCR 1202-4.
-A summary of the changes is in Part 9.3.
+Revised fertilizer rules became effective December 30, 2017.
+The rules may be viewed by following the Code of Colorado Regulations link on our Laws and Regulations page and navigating to Fertilizers 8 CCR 1202-4.
+A summary of the changes is in Part 9.7.
 The public lists of fertilizer and compost test methods used by the Department can be found on our Sampling and Analysis page.

 Further information can be found in Frequently Asked Questions.